what is a layoff

 A layoff can be permanent in which case the employee’s employment is terminated by the company.
 But layoffs can be temporary too, where the employee’s employment is temporarily halted (either with partial pay or without pay) by the company.

 No, being laid off in most cases would be due to no fault of yours as an employee and will completely be a company decision due to their own reasons.
-But in the case of firing, it is usually due to misconduct or poor performance or any other fault of the employee.
+But in the case of firing, it is usually due to misconduct poor performance, or any other fault of the employee.
 So, if you are laid off it won’t be considered that you are fired from work.

 As an employee, you can avoid a layoff by upgrading your skills and enhancing them regularly, maintaining cordial relations with your colleagues and management, increasing your value to the company, or accepting pay cuts/partial pay/unpaid leave of absence instead of a layoff.